ddobric/neocortexapi/source/MySeProject/Documentation/ML22_23-10_ImplementSerializationofTemporalMemoryLearningSample.md

 // The "serializedPredictor" instance is used as an arugment in the PredictNextElement() method, then it predict the next element after the predictor instance is being serialized and deserialized.
 PredictNextElement(serializedPredictor, list2);
 ```
-- The below shows the predicted output which we got from the normal predictor and the serialized Predictor respectively.
-As shown below, the predicted output for next elements are 5, 4 and 2 which is same for both the normal predictor and the serialized Predictor.
+- Below shows the predicted output which we got from the normal predictor and the serialized Predictor respectively.
+As shown below, the predicted outputs for next elements are 5, 4 and 2 which is same for both the normal predictor and the serialized Predictor.
 ```
 Hello NeocortexApi!
 Experiment MultiSequenceLearning Prediction next elements with normal predictor